Everyone's going to die. These St. Louis residents want to help you do it better.

 “I had no idea what to expect,” said Jeude, who lives in south St. Louis County.

 Birth doulas, who support a woman through pregnancy and labor, are relatively well-known.
 Fewer people are familiar with the role at the other of end of life.
-Death doulas, as they're called, help people prepare for and cope with their final hours.
+Death doulas, as they’re called, help people prepare for and cope with their last hours, or their loved ones’.
+And now demand for the service, pushed by the pandemic and an aging cohort of baby boomers, is growing.

 People are also reading…